Neurodiversity Affirming Training and Workshops

 • Reflect on the impact of masking on self-advocacy and assertion of needs.

-Understand the psychological impact of masking/camouflaging and develop strategies to support neurodivergent people.
+Understand the psychological impact of masking and develop strategies to support autistic people.

 • Understand the etiology of autistic burnout and how it differs from clinical depression.

-• Define and describe learned helplessness and explain how it relates to societal pressures on neurodivergent people.
+• Define and describe learned helplessness and explain how it relates to societal pressures on autistic people

-• Collaborate with neurodivergent people to develop individualized self-management strategies.
+• Collaborate with autistic people to develop individualized self-management strategies.

 • Implement holistic strategies that aid in minimizing autistic burnout.